ObsidianLabs/eos-studio-docs/source/contracts/dgoods/standard.rst

 Metadata Templates
 ===========================================

-Part of the dGoods standard involves specifying templates for metadata depending upon the type of digital good you’re working with.
+Part of the dGoods standard involves specifying :doc:`templates for metadata <templates>` depending upon the type of digital good you’re working with.
 If the token is for a game, coupon, ticket, music file, piece of art, etc., standard templates can be created so that wallets will be able to render and display